Murray Sayle: War correspondent

-Sayle became the newspaper's chief foreign correspondent, reporting on the Vietnam War, the 1967 Arab-Israeli War, and the Indo-Pakistani War of 1971, He received the Journalist of the Year award in the Grenada Press Awards for his reports from Vietnam.
+Sayle became the newspaper's chief foreign correspondent, reporting on the Vietnam War, the 1967 Arab-Israeli War, and the Indo-Pakistani War of 1971, He received the Journalist of the Year award in the Granada Press Awards for his reports from Vietnam.
 In 1968, he opened an eye-witness account of an all-night Viet Cong attack as follows:"I was sound asleep in the guest hut of the province chief's compound when I was awakened by an exchange of automatic small arms fire.
 I picked out the pop-pop-pop of a Browning automatic rifle followed by the steady bang of American 30-calibre machine guns and then the unmistakable three-second bursts like silk being loudly torn of Chinese AK 47s.
 Fumbling out of a mosquito net I dragged my boots on.
 Then the plop and whistle of outgoing mortars started.
 A glance at my watch showed it was exactly 1 a m.
 There was an earsplitting crack and roar and a ram of debris—a 122 rocket going off. ..."